 Evaluating interest rate risk and creating a risk management strategy

 Conducting a review of a company’s debt obligations and interest rate exposures can help any commercial borrower better understand their risks.
-A company can then establish an interest rate risk management strategy to guide it through the evaluation and define any financing related or hedging actions that are needed.
+A company can then establish an interest rate risk management strategy based on appropriate risk parameters and define any financing related or hedging actions that are needed.

-The aggressive actions of the Federal Reserve have significantly impacted floating rate borrowers.
+Post election, significant changes are expected from an economic policy perspective impacting future levels of growth, inflation, Fed action and interest rates.
 This raises the question of when was the last time you took stock of all the company’s various exposures to interest rates?

 Regularly reviewing your debt structure is a crucial step for understanding the potential risks and avoiding unexpected issues.
 Every loan should be assessed on its own terms, but a structured approach to risk management streamlines the evaluation process.